What's happening

 What are the main humanitarian challenges in Libya?

-Violence and economic decline in Libya have displaced more than 500,000 people and disrupted all facets of life: health care, public utilities, jobs, education, financial services, social safety nets.
-Restoring primary healthcare services is the most pressing need, as more than 1 million people lack access.
-Many health facilities across the country are either partially or completely non-functional due to critical shortages of healthcare workers, skilled specialists, medicines and medical supplies.
+Restoring primary health services is the most pressing need, with more than 800,000 people requiring immediate health assistance.
+Many health facilities across the country are either partially or completely non-functional due to critical shortages of health workers, skilled specialists, medicines and medical supplies.

 How does the IRC help in Libya?